Measure equivalence classification of transvection-free right-angled Artin groups: Main measure equivalence classification theorem

-\begin{rk} As $\rho_{|\calh}$ has trivial kernel, the conclusion is obvious if $P=\{1\}$, so we may as well assume that $P\neq\{1\}$.
-Notice that $\cala$ is not trivial (even in restriction to a positive measure Borel subset) in this case. \end{rk}
+We may therefore as well assume that $P\neq\{1\}$.
+Note that in this case $\cala$ is not trivial, even after restricting it to a positive measure Borel subset: indeed, if $\cala_{|U}$ were trivial for some Borel subset $U\subseteq Y$ of positive measure, then $(\cala,\rho)$ would not be tightly $P$-supported by definition. \end{rk}